 The Trust Fund was established to enhance the lives of Georgia's 150,000+ brain and spinal cord injury survivors and help them adapt to the challenges they face in their lives.
 We stand alongside them on their journeys of recovery and restoration and assure them that they are not alone.
-We help encourage, equip and enable them with focuses more on their abilities than disabilities.
+We help encourage, equip and enable them with the resources they need to build a new life that focuses more on their abilities than disabilities.